 Join us at the Schwarzman Building for a wide array of artist talks, readings, lectures, and more.

-The Library’s docent-led tours are an excellent way to see highlights of the Stephen A. Schwarzman Building.
-Our official tours are also the only way to get group access to many of the Library’s must-see spaces—including the historic Rose Main Reading Room.
+The Library’s docent-led tours are an excellent way to see highlights of the Stephen A. Schwarzman Building, and the only way to get group access to many of the building's must-see spaces.

 Looking to Borrow Books?
 Visit the Stavros Niarchos Foundation Library (SNFL)